 Corresponding to Frege's distinction between Sense (Sinn) and Reference (Bedeutung) (often indicated by other labels, such as intension vs. extension, connotation vs. denotation) there are two kinds of linguistic/conceptual compositionality that can coexist: intensional and extensional compositionality, as explained below.
-This has consequences for philosophy of logic and mathematics, as well as philosophy of mind and philosophy of language, the main context in which compositionality has been discussed.
+This has consequences for philosophy of biology, logic and mathematics, as well as philosophy of mind and philosophy of language, the main context in which compositionality has been discussed.

-Facts about compositionality discussed below need to be recognized both by designers of Al language understanding systems and more general attempts to use AI techniques to model information processing in intelligent machines, especially robots interacting with complex changing spatial configurations.
+Facts about compositionality discussed below need to be recognized both by designers of Al language understanding systems and, more generally, researchers attempting to use Al techniques to model information processing in intelligent machines, including robots interacting with complex changing spatial configurations.
+(Compare squirrels and weaver birds.)

 I suspect that compositional information processing mechanisms required for such purposes were at the root of much (informal) mathematical discovery long before the development of modern mathematics and meta-mathematics.
+Those mechanisms have not yet been replicated in AI systems.
+It's not clear that they can be replicated on digital computers.
+Perhaps that is why Turing was working on chemistry-based morphogenesis/compositionality shortly before he died?